harishkesavarao/harishkesavarao.github.io/_posts/2025-12-29-deploying-ds-apps.md

 Before any technical work, both Data Engineers and Data Scientists need alignment on three questions:

 - Who are the customers, and what are they trying to do?
-- What problem are we actually solving — not the technical framing, the user's framing?
+- What problem are we actually solving — not just technologically, but the business value?
 - What does "good enough" look like for the first version?

 Complicated problems do not necessarily need elaborate solutions.
 A closer look at the problem statement often reveals that it can be decomposed into smaller, prioritised use cases with clearer success criteria.
 Getting frequent and early feedback from both Data Scientists and business users — before the pipeline is complete — prevents building in the wrong direction for months.
+Also, it is possible that there are other users or teams trying to solve the same set of problems (technologically) or to unlock the same kinds of business value.
+Identifying them, collaborating with them to learn lessons and also to reduce redundancies and overlaps and to promote reusability is a valuable exercise.

 For semantic search and theming, the business question was: can a user describe what they are looking for in natural language and get relevant results back, without needing to know the exact terminology used in the underlying data?
 The technical complexity of embeddings and vector retrieval is in service of that one user need.
-Keeping the user need in focus is what prevents over-engineering.

 ---

 ## What the Data Scientist needed vs. what production required

-This is the table neither discipline usually makes explicit — and making it explicit early is the single most effective way to prevent misaligned expectations.

 | Concern | Data Scientist's view | Data Engineer's view |
 |---|---|---|